Nonlinear shallow-water waves with vertical odd viscosity: Introduction

 Odd viscosity has complex and profound effects on the behavior of surface waves even in two dimensions, where the free surface is a one-dimensional curve.
 Experimentally, odd viscosity has been measured through its effects on the linear dispersion of these waves~\cite{soni2019}.
-In boundary layers at fluid surfaces, odd viscosity can lead to effects akin to a surface tension, but with broken detailed balance~\cite{abanov2018odd, abanov2019free}.
+In a boundary layer at the fluid surface, odd viscosity can lead to effects akin to a surface tension, but with broken detailed balance~\cite{abanov2018odd, abanov2019free}.
 In the nonlinear regime, these boundary layers interact with capillary effects~\cite{granero2021motion} or compressibility~\cite{abanov2020hydrodynamics}, and modify the coefficients of the Korteweg-de Vries (KdV) equation in shallow water~\cite{monteiro2020non}.
 In all of these two-dimensional cases, odd viscosity has been assumed pointing out-of-plane and tangentially to the surface.
 This geometry occurs experimentally, for example, when self-rotating particles in a layer spin around the axis which is out of plane~\cite{soni2019}.
 By contrast, we focus on nonlinear surface waves in three-dimensional geometries in which odd viscosity arises from rotations that point normal to the surface.
 Our geometry with vertical odd viscosity occurs, for example, for a free surface above a vortex fluid, see Fig.~\ref{fig:setup}.
+Our model describes a minimal and generic three-dimensional vortex fluid, and captures the effects of odd viscosity on the nonlinear propagation of surface waves.

 In contrast to odd viscosity, the effect of Coriolis forces on surface waves has been extensively explored due to its importance in geophysics (see ~\cite{cushman2011introduction,pedlosky1987geophysical}, and references therein).
 Coriolis forces result from the rotation of the Earth or, more generally, from considering waves in a rotating frame of reference.
 Both Coriolis and odd-viscous terms break detailed balance, but Coriolis forces also violate invariance under change of inertial reference frame, i.e., Galilean invariance.
 Although vortices are prevalent in planetary oceans and atmospheres, the potential geophysical consequences of resulting odd-viscous stresses remain unexplored.
+In this paper, we explore the effects of both odd viscosity and Coriolis forces (i.e., a fluid subject to both internal and external rotations).